atomix/atomix/README.md

 before applying it to the state machine.
 Alternatively, if the command is a `READ` command then CopyCat will skip logging the command since it has no effect on the state machine state.

-Each command can have any number of arguments annotated by the `@Command.Argument` annotation.
-When a command is submitted to the CopyCat cluster, the user is allowed to provide arbitrary named `Arguments`.
+Each command can have any number of arguments annotated by the `@Argument` annotation.
+When a command is submitted to the CopyCat cluster, the user is allowed to provide arbitrary named arguments.
 The `AnnotatedStateMachine` will automatically validate argument types against user provided arguments according to parameter annotations.

 ```java